BasicTAD: an Astounding RGB-Only Baseline for Temporal Action Detection: Conclusion and Future Work

-In this paper, we have reconsidered the TAD pipeline and present a simple modular detection framework.
-Based on this modular design, we perform empirical investigation over the basic options in each component, and finally come up with a simple yet effective TAD baseline, termed as BasicTAD.
-Furthermore, we improve the BasicTAD with minimal changes by following the core design of preserving rich information in backbone and neck, and the resulted detector is termed as BasicTAD Plus.
-Extensive experiments demonstrate that our BasicTAD Plus significantly outperforms previous state-of-the-art methods on the THUMOS-14 and FineAction, and achieves competitive results on the ActivityNet-v1.3 datasets.
+In this paper, we have reconsidered the design of the TAD pipeline and presented a simple modular detection framework.
+Based on this modular design, we perform extensive investigation over the basic options in each component and finally, come up with a simple yet effective TAD baseline, termed BasicTAD.
+Furthermore, we improve the BasicTAD with minimal changes by following the core design of preserving rich information in the backbone and neck, and the resulted detector is termed PlusTAD.
+Our end-to-end BasicTAD and PlusTAD are free of pre-processing and can be used in real-time application scenarios.
+Extensive experiments demonstrate that our PlusTAD significantly outperforms previous state-of-the-art methods on the THUMOS14 and FineAction, and achieves quite competitive results on the ActivityNet-v1.3 datasets.
+We also provide in-depth ablation studies on each TAD component in a step-by-step manner and detailed visualization results to figure out the main property and major error of our PlusTAD.
+We hope our approach can serve as a strong baseline for future TAD research.